 We journey on east, in search of Yucatán’s “green gold”: the Henequen agave.
 The agave’s edged, silver-green leaves do not look very appetising – particularly when they are being crushed.
 The more than century-old straw cutting machine of the “Hacienda Sotuta de Peón” devours the leaves with an insatiable appetite and a deafening noise, crushing it into a fleshy mass that is then frayed.
 “The old lady manages 100,000 leaves in eight hours,” Don Antonio shouts to us as he loads the masticated bundles on to a cart.
 His colleague pushes the freight into the yard where workers hang the bundles up to dry.

-Don Antonio Ucan Uc is 82 years old and has been working on the hacienda since he was eight.
+Don Antonio Ucan Uc is over 80 years old and has been working on the hacienda since he was eight.
 Nowadays, he tells visitors of the golden era of the farming estates.
 Back then, the stiff sisal fibre, named after the port on the north coast, was shipped to all corners of the world.
 “Between 1870 and 1930, Mexico dominated global trade of sisal fibre.
 Agriculture and shipbuilding desperately needed ropes, sacks and string,” Don Antonio explains.
 An army of Maya Indios and a handful of landowners lived from the boom - “the landowners somewhat better than the labourers,” he adds with a broad grin.

 Yucatán’s golden era